Wednesday, 25 April 2012

 66. Police reserve.

-establish a reserve to be known as the Uganda Police Reserve.
+The inspector general may establish a reserve to be known as the Uganda Police Reserve.

 The Uganda Police Reserve shall consist of police officers of good character—